postmanlabs/pmquickstarts/README.md

 ## What are Postman Quickstarts?

 Postman Quickstarts are interactive tutorials and self-serve demos written in markdown syntax.
 Quickstarts provide a step-by-step reading experience and automatically saves tutorial progress for readers.
-These tutorials are published at [quickstarts.snowflake.com](https://guides.snowflake.com/)
+These tutorials are published at [quickstarts.postman.com](https://quickstarts.postman.com/)

 You can submit your own Quickstarts to be published on Postman's website by submitting a pull request to this repo.
-This repository contains all the tools and documentation you’ll need for building, writing, and submitting your own Quickstart!
+This repository contains all the tools and documentation you’ll need for building, writing, and submitting your own Quickstart.

 ## What's special about the Quickstart format?